Discipline vs Motivation: Why One Always Wins

 This is the threshold everyone is trying to cross.
 Before it, every rep is a negotiation with yourself.
 After it, the behavior runs on its own, the way brushing your teeth does.
 You don't wake up wondering if you feel inspired to brush your teeth.
 You just brush them.

 The problem is most people quit before they reach the threshold.
 They hit week three, motivation has drained, discipline hasn't fully taken over, and the gap in the middle feels unbearable.
-That gap is where almost all failure happens.
+That gap is the habit plateau, and it is where almost all failure happens.

 Bridging it requires something motivation can't provide: a consequence you can't talk yourself out of.